 My first collecting passion were not coins, but stamps, or more precisely postal stationeries (letters, postcards etc).
 Coming originally from Poland, I was a passionate collector of items from 20 years of Polish independence between WWI and WWII.
 As a teenager I took my hobby very seriously, taking part in some exhibitions and scoring second in Polish final of Philatelic Olympics.
 But after 10 years my interest shifted to numismatics.
 The coins proved to be wonderful time vehicles and after all these years I'm still amazed about the fact that after so many centuries and even millenia one can still hold in his hand the piece of money circulating in the time of Alexander the Great, Nero or Justinian.

-Our offer reflects my interest mainly in ancient (including Byzantine) coins, but you can also find some coins from Middle Ages or modern times.
+Our offer reflects my interest mainly in ancient (including Byzantine) coins.
 Greek, Roman and Byzantine coins are of course most numerous.
 In the navigation you'll find Greek coins ordered geographically and the Roman ones chronologically.
 Some subjective decisions were made to maintain the simplicity of the navigation structure.
 So you'll find some of the provincial ("Greek imperial") issues, namely semi-autonomous coins, in the Greek section.
 Also there the Punic, Phoenician and some other issues can be found, wheras some kingdoms that were obviously Hellenistic or strongly influenced by Greek culture were moved to "Eastern" section.

 We try to cover also the lower price range of ancient coins, even though the effort put into the photographing, attributing and describing of one 20$-coin could well excess the time spent on coin worth many times that amount.
 But nevertheless our opinion is that even these coins can be really interesting collectibles and can lead you into fascinating times and places.